GHRexplore

 GHRexplore is an R package for exploratory analysis of temporal and spatio-temporal health data including case counts, incidence rates, and covariates.
 It provides commonly used visualizations and supports standard data transformations such as temporal and spatial aggregations.
 The package also offers extensive customization options for the resulting figures.
 Currently available plotting functions include:

 GHRexplore is one of the packages developed by the Global Health Resilience (GHR) team at the Barcelona Supercomputing Center (BSC) within the IDExtremes project.
-The development version of the package can be found on gitlab.

 Installation